Put The Ring In His Nose

 Why and how he got involved is obvious.
 She had money.
 And before I could say 'Hey!' she was pregnant.

-In a week she had taken him home to meet her family.
-I imagine seeing the splendor he would never have without her, being the incentive.
+The next week she had taken him home to meet her family.
+I imagine seeing the splendor he would never have without her, being the incentive for his actions.

 So I hear

 A few weeks later I was having coffee and Linny, just chatting easily, when in a by the way manner, she mentioned the wedding two days ago.